-Under this option, when a candidate is elected to the office without advancing to the general election, funds raised for the general election must be refunded under Section 85318 consistent with other instances where a committee raises funds for a general election but does not ultimately run in the election.
+Under this option, when a candidate is elected to the office without advancing to the general election, funds raised for the general election must be refunded under Section 85318, consistent with other instances where a committee raises funds for a general election but does not ultimately run in the election.

-Under existing law, a candidate does get to keep the left-over money when a candidate does not run or withdraws from a general election, regardless of why the candidate did not run in the general election.
-Under Section 89510(b), contributions are deemed to be held in trust for expenses associated with the election of the candidate.
-Requiring the return of contributions received for use in a general election in which a candidate did not participate, as the result of having been elected to office in the primary election, is consistent with 85318.
+Under existing law, a candidate does not get to keep general election funds when the candidate does not run or withdraws from a general election, regardless of why the candidate did not run in the general election.
+Requiring the return of contributions received for use in a general election in which a candidate did not participate, as the result of having been elected to office in the primary election, is consistent with 85318(a); which provides a narrow exception to the Act's contribution limits that allows a candidate to receive contributions for a general election before the primary election for the same elective office but only "if the candidate sets aside these contributions and uses these contributions for the general election..."
+(Emphasis added.)

-Staff proposes adding the following language as new subdivision (d) to Regulation 18537.1 to address the transfer of both the remaining primary election funds, and the return of general election contributions where a candidate is elected to the office in the primary election without advancing to the general election:
+For this option, staff proposes adding the following language as new subdivision (d) to Regulation 18537.1 to address the transfer of both the remaining primary election funds, and the return of general election contributions where a candidate is elected to office in the primary election without advancing to the general election: